The Petit Lenormand deck is available now. Limited stock

 A man closes a professional door to exit a deadlock.

-In work, this combination can describe a male consultant who decides to leave a position, a structure, or a sector that no longer suits him.
+In the workplace, this combination can describe a male consultant who decides to leave a position, a structure, or a sector that no longer suits him.
 This can involve a resignation, an end to collaboration, a refusal to renew a contract, or an accepted career change.
-Similarly, it can represent a male superior who ends a project, closes a team, or enacts a closure.
-Here, the stop is not only endured: it is taken as an act to no longer prolong a situation that has become sterile.
+Similarly, it can represent a male superior who ends a project, disbands a team, or enacts a closure.
+Here, the stop is not merely endured: it is embraced as an act to no longer prolong a situation that has become unproductive.

 Money and material security

-A man stops a financial flow or a management method.
+A man halts a financial flow or a management method.

-In terms of finances, Man with Coffin can indicate someone who decides to close an account, settle debts, cease certain payments, or stop materially supporting another person.
-It can also speak of a change in priority: a man renounces a standard of living, certain comforts, or unnecessary expenses to turn the page on a period of excess.
+In financial matters, the man with the Coffin can indicate someone who decides to close an account, settle debts, cease certain payments, or stop materially supporting another person.
+It can also refer to a change in priorities: a man renounces a standard of living, certain comforts, or unnecessary expenses to turn the page on a period of excess.
 The combination signals a reclaiming of control that involves accepting a phase of restriction or sobriety.

 Health and energy